albertzheng6/ml-linear-regression/README.md

 # ML-using-Linear-Regression
-Implementing machine learning using linear regression algorithms.
+Demonstrates the basics of machine learning using linear regression algorithms.